MLA titles: formatting and capitalization rules

 In her preface to the work, added in a later edition of the publication, Bronte debates the morality of creating characters such as those featured in Wuthering Heights.

-If there is a unique title for the introduction, preface, foreword or afterword, then you must include that title in quotation marks, directly before the descriptive term, when referencing the source in the Works Cited list.
-If you need to use the title in the in-text citation (because the author name is not clear enough or there is no author name), you may shorten it.
+If there is a unique title for the introduction, preface, foreword or afterword, include that title in quotation marks, directly before the descriptive term, when referencing the source in the Works Cited list.

 Sources with no title

-For sources with no title, a description of the source acts as the title.
+For sources with no title, a brief description of the source acts as the title.

-Example of a general source reference with no title
+Example of a source reference with no title

 Follow these rules for capitalization: